785pavan/isee2019-SPENDEMON/docs/_posts/2019-04-16-ISEE-2019-Team-Presentation.md

 date: 2019-04-16
 ---

-> *"Money, like emotions, is something you must control to keep your life on the right track"*
+> *"Money, like emotions, is something you must control to keep your life on the right track"  - Natasha Munson*

-                                                   *-Natasha Munson*

 ## **<span style="color:#C2185B; font-family:Cursive">Project Motivation:</span>**